Trial highlights: Harrowing footage, focus on Trump’s words

 REPUBLICANS HOLD FIRM

 There appears little chance enough Republicans will break with Democrats to convict Trump at the end of the trial.
-And some of them appeared indifferent to the proceedings and unmoved by the evidence.
+And some of them appeared indifferent to the proceedings and unmoved by the evidence Wednesday.

 Missouri Sen. Josh Hawley, who led the Senate challenge to the election along with Texas Sen. Ted Cruz, said the prosecutors’ case was “predictable” and included information that was already public.